Illusions of Criticality: Crises Without Tipping Points: Introduction

-The only requirement to observe such transients is that the system exhibits sufficient non-normality--meaning its components interact within asymmetric hierarchical structures, a feature common in many social and natural systems \cite{Asllani2018,OBrien2021}.
-This characteristic is also found in non-network systems, such as turbulent flows, where non-normal dynamics arise from the interplay of viscous and advective terms, which leads to asymmetric, non-orthogonal interactions among velocity perturbations \cite{Trefethen1993}.
-Our findings thus suggest that many systems previously thought to be approaching criticality may need to be reconsidered, as they could instead be stable yet non-normal systems.
+The only requirement to observe such bifurcation-like dynamics is that the system exhibits sufficient non-normality, meaning that the interactions among components are both sufficiently asymmetric and structured with a certain degree of hierarchy.
+These features are commonly found in many natural and social systems \cite{Asllani2018,OBrien2021}.
+These characteristics are not limited to networks.
+They also appear in systems like turbulent flows, where non-normal dynamics arise from the interplay of viscous and advective terms, which leads to asymmetric, non-orthogonal interactions among velocity perturbations \cite{Trefethen1993}.
+In models of mechanical deformation under shear, such as those describing systems of interacting blocks or grains in fault gouge, the governing equations exhibit tensorial rotational mechanisms that are governed by non-normal dynamical operators.
+These can lead to substantial transient amplification of small perturbations, potentially acting as a triggering process for seismic events \cite{Charan2020,Charan2021Remote}.

+Our findings are generic.
+To observe a pseudo-bifurcation, all one needs to assume is that the Jacobian of the linearized system, around its equilibrium point, forms a non-normal matrix.
+This is a very general condition since non-normal matrices form a measure-one set in the space of all matrices and because hierarchical asymmetric interactions are common across physical and social sciences.
+Our findings suggest that many systems previously interpreted as approaching criticality may warrant re-evaluation, as they could instead represent asymptotically stable yet non-normal systems exhibiting pronounced transient instabilities.
 More generally, our results offer a different perspective on how to interpret precursory signals in dynamical systems and highlight the role of non-normal dynamics in improving our understanding and management of a wide range of physical, natural, and social systems.